After many fond visits, we’ve compiled this list of 11 Great things to do in Denmark with kids!

 Swim at Greens Pool, and explore Elephant Rocks

 These two gorgeous beach sites are stunning year round; quite literally a photographer’s dream.
 In summer, the natural pool at Green’s Pool is sheltered from the south coast winds and is one of the best places to swim… All year around the rocks that look like a herd of elephants are a fun place to explore with kids.
 Just a hint, because Greens Pool is always packed in summer.
 The locals head to Madfish Bay for a less crowded experience.
 William Bay National Park is definitely a paradise when traveling to Denmark with kids.

 The Denmark Animal Farm

-Formerly known as the Denmark Alpaca Farm this place is one of our children’s favourite places in the whole world!
+Formerly known as the Denmark Alpaca Farm this place is one of our children’s favorite places in the whole world!
 (YES – world!) they love feeding the kangaroos and alpacas, petting the rabbits and guinea pigs and generally being in a small farm environment.
 Definitely visit the Denmark Alpaca Farm around at feeding time – 3pm- for a chance to bottle feed baby lambs, goats or calves.
 100% little kid recommended and our kids pick for the best activity in Denmark with kids.

 - Explore the Denmark River area

-The Denmark River provides a wonderful centrepiece of this cute little town; and lots of activities to keep families with kids entertained.
-For younger kids there is a decent playground in the centre of town (opposite the pub), and all ages love the Kwoorabup Community Park which encourages you to engage with nature.
+The Denmark River provides a wonderful centerpiece of this cute little town; and lots of activities to keep families with kids entertained.
+For younger kids there is a decent playground in the center of town (opposite the pub), and all ages love the Kwoorabup Community Park which encourages you to engage with nature.
 For older kids a bicycle ride along the river to the inlet will be a fun outing while adults enjoy the deep reflections and views.
 For a fee, you can hire a canoe and paddle down to the inlet and back.

 Denmark Arts Markets